wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-design-report-layouts/includes/7-summary.md

+In this module, you have learned how to teach the **Design report layouts** module of instructor-led course **Power BI paginated reports in a day** to your Data Analyst customers.
+You now have the skills, knowledge, and resources to help your students learn about layouts in Power BI paginated reports.

-In this module we covered hot to explain and demonstrate:
+In this module you learned how to explain and demonstrate:

 - Designing report layouts
 - Setting dynamic properties